Vivotek CamCloud Setup Guide v1

 .Auto Setup – completely automated setup procedure (highly recommended)

-.Manual Setup – add the settings to your camera individually
+.Manual Setup – add the to your camera individually

 Table of Contents